Unlocking Business Opportunity with Engaging Activities

 Re: Session 2 Discussion: Which activity do you use to discuss the business opportunSigned a recruit Saturday and talked to my host who would like to join, but doesn't have the money right now.

-1. What are some examples of engaging activities that can help unlock business opportunities?
+What are some engaging activities that can help unlock business opportunities in direct sales?

-2. How can engaging activities help grow my business?
+How can I use social media to create engaging activities for my direct sales business?

 Similar Pampered Chef Threads